kamalcranio/knights-adventure/README.md

 + Programmers (Who knows the LUA language, or those who wanna learn it.)
 + Game-testers

-I hope you keep with us!
+I hope you stay with us!

 --------------------------------------------------------------------------------------
 ------------------------------------ COPYRIGHT ---------------------------------------